Sub Verse Music: People

 C-Rayz Walz was known as one of the top battle MCs in NY.
 While label co-founder Bigg Jus had a view of a more dusty underground sound, C-Rayz was friendly with Lupoff and later with Bloom.
 He was a stalwart of the shows produced by Sub Verse' Subversive Skool unit and was later the battle MC and teacher on an MTV episode of "Made" in which a kid strives to be a battle MC.

 MF Doom turned to Sub Verse after Fondle 'Em Records closed up shop.
 After his meeting up with Bigg Jus in ATL, Sub Verse re-mastered and re-released his Operation: Doomsday with a new track: "I Hear Voices (Part 1)".
 A Flash video for this track won gold in the International Design Excellence Awards in 2001.
 Sub Verse also released the shelved Black Bastards, recorded for Elektra with his old group KMD.

 Bigg Jus came to hip-hop through graffiti.
 Through his skills he became acquainted with El-P, an up-and-coming underground MC.
 The two lived together a while, and joined with Mr. Len to form the seminal NYC underground squad, Company Flow.

-BukueOne was a graf, skateboard, and, oddly, duckpin bowling fiend.
+Bukue One was a graf, skateboard, and, oddly, duckpin bowling fiend.
 His graffiti covered whole walls in the Sub Verse office in Tribeca.
 Bukue set his own course always and only looked to Sub Verse to help him get around the world and back in exchange for recordings.
 Bukue is affiliated loosely with the Hieroglyphics crew, having grown up in Oakland and tour managed them often.